Geoje POW camp: Breaking up the camp (19 May – June 1952)

-On the morning of 10 June, he ordered Col. Lee Hak Koo to assemble the prisoners of Compound 76 in groups of 150 in the center of the compound and to be prepared to move them out.
+On the morning of 10 June, he ordered Lee Hak Koo to assemble the prisoners of Compound 76 in groups of 150 in the center of the compound and to be prepared to move them out.
 Instead, the prisoners brought forth their knives, spears, and tent poles and took their positions in trenches, ready to resist.
 Paratroopers of the 187th Airborne Regimental Combat Team wasted little time as they advanced without firing a shot.
 Employing concussion grenades, tear gas, bayonets and fists, they drove or dragged the prisoners out of the trenches.
 As a half-dozen M46 Patton tanks rolled in and trained their guns on the last 300 prisoners still fighting, resistance collapsed.
-Colonel Lee was captured and dragged by the seat of his pants out of the compound.
+Lee was captured and dragged by the seat of his pants out of the compound.
 The other prisoners were hustled into trucks, transported to the new compounds, fingerprinted, and given new clothing.
 During the 2.5 hour battle, 31 prisoners were killed, many by the Communists themselves, and 139 were wounded.
 One US soldier was speared to death and 14 were injured.
 After Compound 76 had been cleared, a tally of weapons showed 3,000 spears, 4,500 knives, 1,000 gasoline grenades, plus an undetermined number of clubs, hatchets, barbed wire flails and hammers.
 These weapons had been fashioned out of scrap materials and metal-tipped tent poles by the prisoners.
 The aftermath proved how quickly the lesson was learned.
 After leaders of Compounds 78 and 77 had witnessed the fight, they swiftly agreed to move wherever Boatner wanted them to.
 In Compound 77 the bodies of 16 murdered men were found.
-The show of force was effective in eliminating the core of Communist defiance and paved the way for the relatively uneventful transfer of the other compounds on KGeoje to their new stockades during the rest of June.
+The show of force was effective in eliminating the core of Communist defiance and paved the way for the relatively uneventful transfer of the other compounds on Geoje to their new stockades during the rest of June.
 With the dispersal plan successfully completed, Clark decided to remove the POW problem from Eighth Army jurisdiction.
 According to Bruce Cumings in his book, The Korean War, U.S. forces used flamethrowers to retake the camp.